-&lt;sup>21 We have also checked whether differences in exclusion criteria affect the level of the elasticity.
-In the upper part of Table 4 we require at least 13 out of 25 years with positive earnings observations.
-When we apply the exclusion criterion of Table 3 (at least 8 out of 15 years with positive earnings observations) we find no significant differences in the level of the elasticity.
+21 We also checked whether differences in exclusion criteria affect the level of the elasticity.
+In the upper part of Table 4 we required at least 13 out of 25 years with positive earnings observations.
+When we applied the exclusion criterion of Table 3 (at least 8 out of 15 years with positive earnings observations) we found no significant differences in the level of the elasticity.